Dig into the pros and cons of cold climate heat pumps vs. traditional furnaces in this easy-to-understand guide.

 So congratulations are in order for narrowing your choices to two:

-- The normal and dependable home heating furnace vs.
+- The conventional home heating furnace vs.

 - The more modern (and more efficient!) cold climate heat pump.